codingdestro/saber-api/README.md

 # Saber API

-A collection of useful React hooks with TypeScript support.
+A lightweight React hook for handling API requests with TypeScript support.

 ## Installation